-- Whether the arrest can be affected by other means - Whether there is an imminent threat to public safety.
+- The seriousness of the offense - Whether the arrest can be affected by other means - Whether there is an imminent threat to public safety.

-Because the Charter School official stands in loco parentis, parental permission is not necessary before a minor can be questioned and/or arrested at the Charter School.
+Because a DCP official stands in loco parentis, parental permission is not necessary before a minor can be questioned and/or arrested at DCP.